JonasKVJ/Perform-File-Operations-Ruby/README.md

 1) (optional) Install Homebrew
 2) Install rbenv, Ruby version manager
 3) Install the latest Ruby by using rbenv (not good to use the inbuilt version on OSX)
+4) Open Terminal, type
+'''Ruby fileOperations.rb'''
-4) Open Terminal, type 'Ruby fileOperations.rb' and follow the instructions
+and follow the instructions